 Jeong-Sun Seo, M.D., Ph.D., chairman of Macrogen Inc., said, “Precision medicine based on advanced genomic and oncological technology has been Macrogen’s vision since its establishment.
 This collaboration between Macrogen and Silicon Biosystems Menarini for the development of tumor-cell specific cancer somatic variants analysis will bring the critical benefit of precision medicine to cancer patients in urgent need sooner than we expected.”

 Macrogen is currently running two systems (20 instrument units) of HiSeq X Ten, providing whole-genome sequencing service worldwide.
 Macrogen also has a CLIA-certified laboratory, MCL, in Rockville, Maryland.
 Macrogen is expected to provide technical support for the somatic variant analysis of cancer cells by using its NGS expertise as well as clinical research capabilities.

-Macrogen, Inc., based in Seoul, Korea, is a world leading service provider in high-quality genetic analysis and has enjoyed stable and steady growth since 1997.
-Macrogen Inc. has been dedicated to providing a reliable and efficient service of DNA sequencing and bioinformatics with profound knowledge and unbeatable amount of experience over 17 years.
-The company’s diverse offerings include DNA sequencing, next generation sequencing, microarray analysis, oligonucleotide synthesis, DNA chip and genetically engineered mice services.
-Macrogen serves over 17,000 customers from academic research and industry in 120 countries around the globe, and it has subsidiary companies in the U.S., Japan and Europe, headquartered in South Korea.
+Macrogen, Inc., based in Seoul, Korea, is a world-leading service provider in high-quality genetic analysis and has enjoyed stable and steady growth since 1997.
+Macrogen Inc. has been dedicated to providing a reliable and efficient service of DNA sequencing and bioinformatics with profound knowledge and an unbeatable amount of experience over 17 years.
+The company’s diverse offerings include DNA sequencing, next-generation sequencing, microarray analysis, oligonucleotide synthesis, DNA chip, and genetically engineered mice services.
+Macrogen serves over 17,000 customers from academic research and industry in 120 countries around the globe, and it has subsidiary companies in the U.S., Japan, and Europe, headquartered in South Korea.
 Find out more at www.macrogen.com